NicEastvillage/ChessHeavenAndHell/docs/RULES.md

 - 3.1 If a piece is moved onto an enemy piece, the enemy piece is captured.
   - 3.1a If a piece is moved onto an enemy piece which cannot be captured due to some other effect, the moving piece dies.
 - 3.2 If a piece is moved onto an allied piece, the moving piece dies.
-- 3.3 If a piece is moved off the board, even partially, it is dies.
+- 3.3 If a piece is moved off the board, it is dies.

 ### 4 Items

 - 4.1 Coin: When a piece is moved onto a Coin the owner gets one coin.
+Coins can stack.
 - 4.2 Fire: When a piece is moved onto or through Fire, it dies (on the fire's square).
 - 4.3 Ice: When a piece is moved onto Ice, they must move an additional step in the same direction, even if that moves it off the board or onto an allied piece.
+This extra movement happens after resolving captures and potential upgrades, but end-of-move effects like Traps and Curses are only triggered once.
+  - 4.3b If the move is a jump like a Knight's, then the additional step is a additional jump of the same shape.
 - 4.4 Ice and Fire: If Ice and Fire ever appear on the same square, they are both removed.
 - 4.5 Chaos Orb: When a piece is moved onto a Chaos Orb, the owner must pick one of three Chaos Effects to happen.
 - 4.6 Secret Trap: When a piece ends a move on a Secret Trap it dies and the trap disappears.
 A Secret Trap has no visual indication (write your traps down somewhere else).

 ### 5 Status Effects

 - 5.1 Murderer: The piece is moved to Hell instead of Heaven when it dies on Earth.
 See rule 2.2.
 - 5.2 Experienced: The piece will be upgraded the next time it captures a piece.
-See section TBD.
+See section 6.
 - 5.3 Cursed: After you move this piece, it has 25% of dying.
-- 5.4 Stunned: You cannot move this piece as an action.
+- 5.4 Stunned: You cannot take actions with this piece (e.g. move it or activate special abilities).
 This status effect stacks and one is removed at the end of your turn.
 - 5.5 Wizard hat: The piece is not affected by Fire and Ice.
 - 5.6 Double Move: After you move this piece, you may pay one coin to move it a second time.
 - 5.7 Investor: At the end of white's turn, you get an additional coin.
 This status effect stacks.
 - 5.8 Portal Gun: As an action you can move this piece to the same square on a different plane.
 This status effect is removed when you do so.
 - 5.9 Increased size: This piece takes up more space.
 This status effect stacks.
-  - 5.9a When a piece gets this status effect, it must expand into unoccupied squares if possible.
-Otherwise, it must expand into squares with enemy pieces, capturing them.
-If that is also not possible, it dies.
+  - 5.9a When a piece gets this status effect, it must expand into unoccupied squares, owner choose how.
+If this is not possible, nothing happens instead.
-  - 5.9b When a piece with this status effect is captured, it does not die.
-Instead, it shrinks until it no longer overlaps with the capturing piece.
-The owner decides whereto.
+  - 5.9b When a piece with this status effect dies, it instead shrinks, and it must shrink until it no longer overlaps any danger, e.g. fire or a capturing piece.
+The owner decides how it shrinks.
+  - 5.9c When a piece with this status effect is moved onto multiple pieces/items, all pieces are captured.
+If one or more of those are allied pieces or dangers like fire, it must shrink as per rule 5.9b.
 - 5.10 Forced movement: The piece must move according to the effect that applied the status effect.

 ### 6 Experience and Upgrades

 - 6.1 When a piece captures another piece it gains the Experienced status effect if it does not have it already.
 - 6.2 When a piece with the Experienced status effect captures another piece, it loses the status effect and is upgraded.
-- 6.3 When a piece is upgraded it either changes type or gains a status, but the available upgrades depend on its type.
+- 6.3 When a piece is upgraded it either changes type or gains a status effect.
+The available upgrades depend on its type.
 The owner of the piece decides which upgrade is applied.
 Consult the following list for possible upgrades to each piece:
   - Pawn: Knight, Suicide Bomber, Increases Size status effect
   - Knight: Leopard, Checker Knight, Mounted Archer
   - Bishop: Wizard, King, Archbishop
   - Rook: Fortress, Scout, Warlock
   - Angel: *Cannot be upgraded*
   - Imp: *Cannot be upgraded*
+  - The rest: Pick from
+    - Wizard Hat status effect
+    - Investor status effect
-  - The rest: Wizard Hat status effect, Investor status effect, Increased Size status effect, Portal Gun status effect (not available for Kings), Double Move status effect (only available for Kings)
+    - Increased Size status effect
+    - Portal Gun status effect (not available for Kings)
+    - Double Move status effect (only available for Kings)

 ### 7 Non-standard Pieces